nix-community/autofirma-nix/README.md

 You only need to enable one of them, depending on whether you want AutoFirma system-wide or at the user level.

-Once you have enabled one of these modules, if you want to use AutoFirma in Firefox, you must run the `autofirma-setup` command (see below).

 ### Home Manager Configuration

 The integration of AutoFirma in Home Manager enables the `autofirma` command for